Adithyaa04/weknowball-tinkherhack4.0/facerec/readme.md

 -Reminder System: A time-aware daily task management system with per-reminder state toggling, completion progress tracking, and a historical log of past days designed to support medication adherence and routine maintenance for patients with cognitive decline.

 -Fully Offline, Privacy-First Architecture: The entire application stack : model training, inference, data storage and UI serving,runs locally on-device with zero network dependency, ensuring sensitive biometric and personal data never leaves the patient's environment.
+## Deployment

+This application runs locally and is served as a live public link using **ngrok**.

+Because the face recognition module requires direct access to a physical webcam, the app cannot be hosted on traditional cloud platforms like GitHub Pages, Vercel or Railway.

+### To run locally:
+pip install flask opencv-contrib-python numpy python app.py

+### To make it publicly accessible:
+ngrok http 5000

+This generates a live public URL (e.g. https://abc123.ngrok-free.app) that works on any device while your machine is running.

+> Note: The public link is only active while the host machine is running
+> both app.py and ngrok simultaneously.

 ## Implementation